thulab/iotdb-quality/docs/en/DataQuality/Validity.md

 **Parameters:**

-+ `window`: The number of data points in each window.
++ `window`: The size of each window.
+It is a positive integer or a positive number with an unit.
+The former is the number of data points in each window.
 The number of data points in the last window may be less than it.
+The latter is the time of the window.
+The unit is 'ms' for millisecond, 's' for second, 'm' for minute, 'h' for hour and 'd' for day.
 By default, all input data belongs to the same window.

 **Output Series:** Output a single series.
 The type is DOUBLE.
 The range of each value is [0,1].